Memramcook

 Memramcook, sometimes also spelled Memramcouke or Memramkouke, is a village in Westmorland County, New Brunswick, Canada.
 Located in south-eastern New Brunswick, the community is predominantly people of Acadian descent who speak the Chiac derivative of the French language.
 An agricultural village, it has a strong local patrimony, key to the history of the region.
-It was home to Mi'kmaqs for many years and was the arrival site of Acadians in 1700.
+It was home to the Mi'kmaq people for many years and was the arrival site of Acadians in 1700.
 A large part of these Acadians were deported in 1755, but the village itself survived.

 The Collège Saint-Joseph was the first francophone university in the east of Canada, which opened its doors in 1864 and hosted/organized the first National Acadian Convention in 1881.

 History

 Name

 Memramcook was called the "Berceau de l'Acadie", which translates to "cradle of Acadia".
 Long inhabited by the Mi'kmaq, the site saw the arrival of their allies, the Acadians in 1700.
 It now goes by the slogan of "Notre belle vallée", since the recent re-branding of the village in May 2015.
 The village name is originally Mi'kmaq and means "variegated" referring to the many intricacies of the Memramcook River.
 The first mention of the area used the spelling Mémérancouque in 1757.
 The missionaries turned it into Memerancook, Memerancooque (1757), Memeramcook (1803), Memramkook (1812), Mamramcook (1812) and finally Memramcook.
 There have been several recent controversies about the name, such as people who offer the spelling Memramcouk or Memramkouke.